Wireguard VPN for your Synology NAS

 One more thing that we need to do is port forward (open) the Wireguard port in order for our clients to be able to connect.
 This will depend on your router, but if you are running a Synology router, then do the following.

-First, log into your router's SRM UI, open the Network Center app, and click on the Port Forwarding section in the left menu.
+First, log in to your router's SRM UI, open the Network Centre app, and click on the Port Forwarding section in the left menu.

 Click the Create button and configure the rule as follows.